JaniBashaShaik259/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse Project
-Welcome to the Data Warehouse and Analytics Project repository! 🚀
+Welcome to the Data Warehouse Project repository! 🚀

-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project demonstrates a comprehensive data warehousing solution, from building a data warehouse from scratch to generating business ready data model.

 ---
 ## 🏗️ Data Architecture